rehanguha/rehanguha.github.io/_posts/2021-02-27-cellex-rapid-test.md

 ### Here we will use Bayes Theorm to find out the probability.

-> Note: The result might be surprising for someone not from this feild.
+> Note: The result might be surprising for someone not from this field.

 $ P( Test \vert Covid ) = 0.938$ is the probability for the true test given the person has COVID i.e. the Positive Percent Agreement(PPA).\\